Mariosunny/validate-declarative/README.md

 #### `$type`
 Allows you to extend an existing type. `$type` is any object with a `$test` property.
 During validation, the `$test` in `$type` is called first before the local `$test`.
-Additionally, you can add a `$name` property to your custom type, which determines the *expectedType* in [error objects](#errors), though it is entirely optional.
+You can add a `$name` property to your custom type, which determines the *expectedType* in [error objects](#errors), though it is entirely optional.

 ```javascript